arviz-devs/preliz/paper/paper.md

 This research was supported by:

-* the Academy of Finland Flagship Programme "Finnish Center for Artificial Intelligence" (FCAI)
+* the Research Council of Finland Flagship Programme "Finnish Center for Artificial Intelligence" (FCAI)
 * the National Agency of Scientific and Technological Promotion (ANPCyT), Grant PICT-02212 (O.A.M.)
 * the National Scientific and Technical Research Council (CONICET), Grant PIP-0087 (O.A.M).